 - Background IPR - a.
-Intellectual property existing already BEFORE the ITT. - h.
-That is USED for the work of the ITT - That had no ESA financial aid to develop.
-C. - Must be listed, must be able to be evidenced (e.g. via patent, notebook or other means) d. - Impact on the deliverables must be described e. - Which deliverables is it included in? - How does it affect that deliverable and ESA's rights? - Foreground IPR - Intellectual property developed DURING the Activity a. - b.
-IP shall remain vested in the company - ESA shall also have rights - d.
+Intellectual property existing already BEFORE the ITT. - b.
+That is USED for the work of the ITT - c.
+That had no ESA financial aid to develop. - d.
+Must be listed, must be able to be evidenced (e.g. via patent, notebook or other means) - e.
+Impact on the deliverables must be described - Which deliverables is it included in? - How does it affect that deliverable and ESA's rights? - 2.
+Foreground IPR - a.
+Intellectual property developed DURING the Activity - b.
+IP shall remain vested in the company - c.
+ESA shall also have rights - d.
 It shall not affect the deliverables/ rights on the deliverables